Multiplication-golf/deip.io-3/CODE_OF_CONDUCT.md

-We as members, contributors, and leaders will try to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicitys, and expression, level of experience, education, socio-economic status, nationality, personal appearance, race or religion.
+We as members, contributors, and leaders will try to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicitys, and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We try to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.